gitround/netboot_pi/README.md

 pyparted # partioning disk
-requests # downloading the root-fs for archlinuxarm tqdm # progress bar for downloading in the future will be replaced by rich libmount # mounting of disk partions
+requests # downloading the root-fs for archlinuxarm tqdm # progress bar for downloading in the future will be replaced by rich psutil # information about the disks
 ```
 you will need to have `util-linux` installed for libmount to work correctly.